NixOS/rfcs/rfcs/0143-nix-store-acls.md

 When `selective-acl` is enabled, protected paths should not be readable by anyone during the build.
 Necessary permissions are granted after the build.

-There also should be a way to enable the protection for selective ACLs (perhaps `nix store access protect`), and explicitly grant (`nix store access grant`) or revoke (`nix store access revoke`) access of certain user to each individual path.
+There also should be a way to enable the protection for selective ACLs (perhaps `nix store access protect`), and explicitly grant (`nix store access grant`) or revoke (`nix store access revoke`) access of certain user or group to each individual path.
-Naturally, this should only be available to `trusted-user`s and users who have access to this path already.
+Naturally, this should only be available to `trusted-user`s and users who have access to this path already (either because they are on the ACL, or they belong to a group on the ACL).

 ### `db.sqlite`

-The `ValidPaths` table should get a new field, something like `allowed-users`, which should list the users who have either provided proof of source for this derivation or had been explicitly granted access.
+The `ValidPaths` table should get a new field, something like `allowed-users`, which should list the users and groups who have either provided proof of source for this derivation or had been explicitly granted access.
 When `selective-acl` is enabled, there should be a field like `protected` to mark a derivation as protected.

 ### Changes to the system